 Are the materials designed to elicit direct, observable evidence of three-dimensional learning?

-Review the units, chapters and lessons and associated summative assessments in both student and teacher materials across the series.
+Review the units, chapters, and lessons in both student and teacher materials across the grade.

 Review NGSS progression documents and standards as needed.
 Use the following document: